+A. ...

-- A. Each licensee shall complete continuing professional education activities of at least 10 clock hours each license period, July 1-June 30. - B. Of the 10 hours, five shall be educational activities directly related to the scope of practice of the licensee and must be designed to increase the knowledge and skills in the area of licensure.
+B. Of the 10 hours, five shall be educational activities directly related to the scope of practice of the licensee and must be designed to increase the knowledge and skills in the area of licensure.

-- C. Of the 10 hours, five may be in areas related to the professions of audiology and speech-language pathology.
+C. Of the 10 hours, five may be in areas related to the professions of audiology and speech-language pathology.
 Such activities shall increase knowledge and skills pertinent to practice.
-Examples include: billing, coding, and reimbursement; record-keeping; ethics; supervision. - D. Audiologists who dispense shall ensure that at least 3 of the total 10 hours are in areas directly related to hearing aid dispensing, such as business/practice management, marketing, aural habilitation/rehabilitation, diagnostic assessment, characteristics of hearing aids and their application, etc. - E. Dual licensees shall complete 15 hours per year with a minimum of five hours in audiology and five hours in speech-language pathology; the remaining five may be in areas related to the professions of audiology and speech-language pathology. - F. Out-of-state audiologists and speech-language pathologists who hold telehealth registration shall complete the continuing education requirements consistent with the license the individual possesses for the state in which the provider is located.
-Telehealth registrants residing in states which do not require continuing education for audiologists and/or speech-language pathologists shall complete the annual continuing education requirements specified in this Section and may be audited. - G. Continuing education events occurring in the month of June will be accepted for the collection period in which they occur or they may be counted in the following collection period which begins on July 1.
-Hours from one event may not be divided between two collection periods. - H. The graduated scale for the collection of continuing education hours is based on the date an applicant receives his/her initial license or registration.
+Examples include: billing; coding and reimbursement; record-keeping; ethics; supervision.

+D. Audiologists who dispense shall ensure that at least 3 of the total 10 hours are in areas directly related to hearing aid dispensing, such as business/practice management, marketing, aural habilitation/ rehabilitation, diagnostic assessment, characteristics of hearing aids and their application, etc.

+E. Dual licensees shall complete 15 hours per year with a minimum of five hours in audiology and five hours in speech-language pathology; the remaining five may be in areas related to the professions of audiology and speechlanguage pathology.
+Related activities shall increase knowledge and skills pertinent to practice.
+Examples include: billing; coding and reimbursement; record-keeping; ethics; supervision.

+F. Out-of-state audiologists and speech-language pathologists who hold telehealth registration shall complete the continuing education requirements consistent with the license the individual possesses for the state in which the provider is located.
+Telehealth registrants residing in states which do not require continuing education for audiologists and/or speech-language pathologists shall complete the annual continuing education requirements specified in this Section and may be audited.

+G. Continuing education events occurring in the month of June will be accepted for the collection period in which they occur or they may be counted in the following collection period which begins on July 1.
+Hours from one event may not be divided between two collection periods.

+H. The graduated scale for the collection of continuing education hours is based on the date an applicant receives his/her initial license or registration.

-License Received Hours Required
+License/Registration Received Hours Required

 April, May, June 0

 January, February, March 3

 October, November, December 6

 July, August, September 10